 We know that product listing ads or Google shopping ads don’t display product descriptions on their ads.
 But that doesn’t lessen the importance of product description.
 The product description is visible on the free listings of products.

 Here are some essential tips for writing a perfect product description –

 - Research your target audience first

 - Present the product benefits

 - Optimize the description for search engine

-- Use power words to convince consumers
+- Use powerful words to convince consumers

-- Mention technical specification (if needed)
+- Mention technical specifications (if needed)

 - Highlight important sections etc.

 If you describe a product by keeping these points in mind, hopefully, you will generate a better ROI than before.